curegit/halftone-converter/README.md

 disable the limitation of input image size

-Be careful.
+Be careful in the context of server-side applications.
-This option may make DoS attacks possible.
+This option may make DoS attacks possible (Decompression bomb).

 #### --ignore, --ignore-embedded-profile

-don't use ICC profiles embedded in input images
+don't respect ICC profiles embedded in input images

 #### --discard, --discard-profile